wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 I was working my way up her thigh with my lips, just managing to get my tongue beneath the edge of her panties, when I felt her hand on my shoulder.

-I felt her hand on my hpa1

-nues, when . s ou der The touch didn't say "sto ,, ·

-P, exactly But it defi ·

-wasn't one of those let-me-brace-m . lf · . nttely

-c yse -agamst-your-shoulders-be1.ore-you-make-me-scream to h .·

-uc es, either.
-I could

-tell she wanted to say something-probabl . • Y something

-to do with the nature of our relationship th , or ano er

-of the many contractual stipulations (binding or specifically non-bi\~ding) that seem to precede physical intimacy these days.
+The touch didn't say "stop," exactly But it definitely wasn't one of those let-me-brace-myself-against-your-shoulders-before-you-make-me-scream touches, either.
+I could tell she wanted to say something--probably something to do with the nature of our relationship, or another of the many contractual stipulations (binding or specifically non-binding) that seem to precede physical intimacy these days.

 "I come with a few added surprises," she said.
 Her